Business Systems Integration (with SAP Technology) MSc

 Applicants with other qualifications and/or substantial industrial experience (that is relevant to the subject area) may be eligible to study on the course.
 In this case, you will be required to attend an interview and may be asked to do some preparatory work for the course.

-To apply for the Capgemini Sponsorship, you must have a 2.1 in your Bachelor’s degree.
 You need to be a UK/EU student and have already applied to study for a Master's at Brunel.
 Register your interest and receive more information.

 Entry criteria are subject to review and change each academic year.